3 Things You Need To Do So Your First 90-days Aren’t Your Last Days

 As you do what I suggest, share your findings and thoughts with the Board as a sounding board and to receive advice and guidance.

-As you close in on the 90-day mark, develop a strategy and begin to craft your plan to lead and achieve our strategic goals and results.
+As you close in on the 90-day mark, develop a strategy and craft your plan to lead and achieve our strategic goals and results.